 MEMBERSHIP APPLICATION PERIOD

-The deadline for returning members applications is January 28th.
 The deadline for applications requesting new membership is February 15th.
 There is membership application fee of $60 which covers application to all of the SGA markets.
 If you would like to vend less than six times please apply as a guest vendor.

 Please submit an application via managemymarket.com.
 Before submitting your application please carefully read the information and guidelines.

 Becoming a Vendor

 We welcome applications from farmers, crafters and food producers operating in York (Maine), Strafford or Rockingham (NH) counties.
 In addition to having all appropriate insurances and permits our vendors may sell only what they produce within our county boundaries.

 We are a membership organization, and our market vendors fit into two general categories: members, (members vend more than 6 market dates in a season), and guest vendors (guest vendors can attend up to 6 markets dates in a season).

 Farm vendors must grow on their farm or forage 100 percent of what they sell at the Portsmouth Farmers Market within existing SGA borders.